MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

         1. To open the pool that you just created, select **default**.

-    1. Select **Agents**, and then select **New agent**.
+    1. Under Default, select the **Agents** tab, and then select **New agent**.

-1. On the **Get the agent** dialog box, complete the following steps:
+1. On the Get the agent dialog box, complete the following steps:

     1. Select the **Windows** tab.

-    1. On the left pane, select the processor architecture of the installed Windows OS version on your machine.
+    1. On the left side pane, select **x64**.

-        The x64 agent version is intended for 64-bit Windows, whereas the x86 version is intended for 32-bit Windows.
+    1. On the right side pane, select **Download**.

-    1. On the right pane, select **Download**.
+1. Close the Get the agent dialog.

-    1. Follow the instructions to download the agent.
+    The following instruction steps describe the "Create the agent" process.

-1. Use File Explorer to create the following folder location for the agent:
+1. Use Windows File Explorer to create the following folder location for the agent:

     ```dos
     C:\agents